robseb/rsyocto/doc/appSpecificGuides/1_TransmittingCAN.md

 <br>

 **In the same way it is also possible to communicate via UART, SPI or I²C.
-On *rsyocto* python scripts for these use cases are pre-installed.**
+On *rsyocto* Python scripts for these use cases are pre-installed.**

 <br>